 \name{} supports both {\em built-in} and {\em customizable} modules that periodically gather statistics per \granule{}, spanning properties of keys and values.
-These statistics are carried to a per-stage master (DS-SM, described below) where they are aggregated before being used by ES to take further data-driven actions (\secref{s:da}).
-In parallel, {\em data} events from the DS-SM carry \granule{} statistics to the \name{} client to aid with data-driven compute logic changes (\secref{subsec:runtime_changes}).
+These statistics are carried to the DS-JM where they are aggregated before being used by ES to take further data-driven actions (\secref{s:da}).

-Built-in modules constantly collect statistics such as current \granule{} size, number of (k,v) pairs and rate of growth; in addition to supporting applications, these are used by the store in runtime data organization (\secref{ss:runtime_changes}).

-Custom modules are programmer-provided UDFs (user defined functions).
+Built-in modules constantly collect light-weight statistics such as current \granule{} size, number of (k,v) pairs and rate of growth; in addition to supporting user programs, these are used by the store in runtime data organization (\secref{ss:runtime_changes}).
+Custom modules are UDFs (user defined functions).
 Since supporting arbitrary UDFs can impose high overhead, we restrict UDFs to those that can execute in linear time and O(1) state.
 We provide a library of common UDFs, such as computing the number of entries for which values are $<, =,$ or $>$ than a threshold.